“Carry one another’s burdens, and in this way you will fulfill the law of Christ. Galatians 6:2

 During my husbands bout with cancer, I can’t tell you what it meant to us to get a message that someone was praying.
 To think, a total strangers or friend who heard about David’s colon cancer, stopped and prayed and then let us know.

 Whether for healing or strength or peace, I felt those prayers.
 Everyday, messages came and everyday I knew I would be given just what I needed for that 24 hours.
 Paul had a similar story of suffering and comforting:

-2 Corinthians 7:6–7 “But God, who comforts the humble, comforted us by the coming of Titus, and not only by his coming, but also by the comfort with which he comforted… because he* reported to us your longing, your mourning, your zeal for me, so that I rejoiced even more.” -Paul
+“But God, who comforts the humble, comforted us by the coming of Titus, and not only by his coming, but also by the comfort with which he comforted… because he* reported to us your longing, your mourning, your zeal for me, so that I rejoiced even more.” -Paul.
+2 Corinthians 7:6–7

 Someone caring.
 Someone longing.
-Someone else mourning, for us in our situation.
-It brought a sort of relief, and an actual rejoicing.
+Someone mourning, for you in your situation.
+It brings a sort of relief, and an actual rejoicing.
 You are not alone.
 Others walk with you, even for a moment.
 They bear a little of your burden.

-God did not create just one human and leave him alone, He gave him a mate -a wife.
+God did not create Adam and leave him alone, He gave him a helpmate – Eve.
 Genesis 2:18 “I will make a companion for him who corresponds to him.”
 And through that… a family… and through that a community… and through that the Body of Christ.
 We humans need each other!

-Do you know someone hurting or struggling today?
-I encourage you -send them a quick text, or note, or message.
-It meant so much to me and I’m sure, it will to them.
-Probably more than you’ll know.
+Do you know anyone struggling today?
+I encourage you to send them a quick text, a card, or some message.
+It means so much.
+It did to me and I’m sure it will to them.
+More than you know.